-24. We understand that you may be unable or reluctant to make a complaint yourself.
+23. We understand that you may be unable or reluctant to make a complaint yourself.
 We accept complaints from the representative of a person who is dissatisfied with our service.
-We can take complaints from a friend, relative, or an advocate, if you have given them your consent by completing a Data Subject Authorisation (DSA) Form and sending this to the Complaints Handling Co-ordinator - complaints@edinburghcollege.ac.uk
+We can take complaints from a friend, relative, or an advocate, if you have given them your consent by completing a Complaint Authorisation Form and sending this to: complaints@edinburghcollege.ac.uk